josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 The poll phase is rare and special.
 Rare because SCM plugins are the only ones that have access to a poll phase and special because in the poll phase the job is actually not instantiated yet - It's like a class method.
 The purpose of the poll phase is to determine if a new job should be put in the Jenkins job queue.

 The standard [Git plugin][git-plugin] spans the poll phase - if you're using polling -  and the pre-build phase.
-It uses the pre-build phase to establish the workspace on the branch-specifier you've setup, or the one that is passes as parameter.
+It uses the pre-build phase to establish the workspace on the branch-specifier you've configured, or the one that it passes as parameter.

-In our example of how the branch specifier is setup in the Git plugin we have used `origin/ready/**`to have it be triggered by any branch pushed to `origin` prefixed with `ready/`.
+In our example of how the branch specifier is configured in the Git plugin we have used `origin/ready/**`to have it be triggered by any branch pushed to `origin` prefixed with `ready/`.

 ![Git plugin branch specifier](/images/blog/git-branch-specifier.png){: .stdcenter}